Site Directory

 • The increased practical focal length changes the traditional use of the lens application.
 A wide angle lens may not be "wide enough" because of the multiplier factor.
 On the other hand, a huge, heavy telephoto lens might be substituted with a lighter weight and cheaper midrange telephoto because of the increased practical focal length.

-• The speed rating of the lens doesn't change with the increased practical focal length.
+• The speed rating (aperture value) of the lens doesn't change with the increased practical focal length.
 For example, a 400 mm f/5.6 lens with a 1.5x multiplier becomes a practical 600 mm f/5.6 lens.
 (Super telephoto, reasonably "fast", and reasonably priced.)
 Compare that with the several thousand dollar cost of a "real" 600 mm f/5.6 lens.